bookercodes/pusher-chatkit-tut/README.md

 * Read receipts
 * File transfers

-Using our cross-platform SDKs, all chat data is sent through the hosted API where we can manage chat state for you and help you scale:
+Using our cross-platform SDKs, all chat data is sent through the hosted API where we can manage chat state:

 ![](https://i.imgur.com/qybeCr6.jpg)

+You'll never have to worry about scale or infrastructure, we take care of it all for you.

-In this tutorial, we'll use the **Presence ("who's online")** and **typing indicator** features.
-Along the way you'l llearn about best practices when using Chatkit in a React application.
+By the end of this tutorial, you should have a firm grasp of Chatkit.
+Along the way, you'll best practices when using Chatkit in your React application.

 ## Setting up the developer environment